ifiokjr/verily/readme.md

 ### Backend

-Rust will be used for the backend.
+- Deno + tRPC will be used for the backend, providing type-safe API endpoints.

-- axum
+- Communication with Flutter will use the `trpc-client-dart` package.
-- oxide_auth
+- Dependencies:
-- server_fn (for api)
+  - `@trpc/server`
-- sqlx and welds (for sqlite db)
+  - `zod` (for validation)
-- tokio (for async)
+  - Deno Standard Library
-- serde (for serialization)
+- Data Storage:
-- log (for logging) and tracing (for tracing)
+  - Initially: File-based JSON

-The database will be sqlite and will be used to store the verification flows and the user's data.
+  - Future: SQLite or PostgreSQL

 ### Frontend

 The following integrations will be used for the flutter module.

 - flutter_nearby_connections
-- flutter_mlkit
+- google_ml_kit (and child libraries)
 - geolocator
 - sensors_plus